stew675/standup5x5/README.md

 for 6 tiers taking only 10us more than the setup for 3 tiers.
 As a result, the 6 tier path is now the fastest in all scenarios.

+Update 2:  I discovered a low-CPU-cost way to calculate the best characteres to use to split subsets for each character set.
+Main algorithm compares were reduced by 33%.

 ### Conclusion